Guidance

 Find out how VALOUR will support veterans across the UK, and how to get involved.

-VALOUR is a new programme giving veterans across the UK easier access to the essential care and support that is available to them.
+VALOUR is a new programme giving veterans across the UK easier access to the essential care and support available to them.
 This was announced in May 2025 and is being overseen by the Office for Veterans’ Affairs in the Ministry of Defence.
 VALOUR will improve the coordination of services at a national, regional and local level to ensure that veterans receive the support they need.

-There are 3 components of the VALOUR:
+There are 3 components of VALOUR:

-VALOUR HQ
+1. VALOUR HQ

 VALOUR HQ will sit in the Office for Veterans’ Affairs within the Ministry of Defence.
 This new team will provide assurance and training across the VALOUR network.
 It will gather data and insight, working with policy and research teams to ensure services are designed to meet local needs.

-VALOUR support centres
+2. VALOUR support centres

-Further information on development funding for the VALOUR support centres will be released in the coming months, including eligibility and timelines.
+Further information on development funding for the VALOUR support centres will be released in the coming months, including eligibility criteria and timelines.

-VALOUR field officers
+3. VALOUR regional field officers

 VALOUR regional field officers will not replace Armed Forces Champions, Veterans’ Champions or other similar posts, who operate at a more local level.
 They are valuable colleagues and will remain so under the new model.
 Regional field officers will work closely with them as VALOUR develops, supporting their work and ensuring they are linked in with Defence.